ipxe/people-rjn-pulseblaster/pb_utils/README.txt

 See also:
  * This was written as part of my PhD InfraRed Camera system: http://www.richardneill.org/phd
  * There is a GIT tree at: http://git.ipxe.org/people/rjn/pulseblaster.git
- * There is also a parser, pb_parse in a parallel project.